 These days, air condition systems with a SEER of 16 or more are considered very good.
 21 SEER systems are about the highest you can get these says.
 An air conditioning unit that is 12 years old or more, may only be 10 SEER or less.
 This means you can cut the amount of electricity you use for air conditioning in half just by making this upgrade alone!
 When you combine an air conditioning upgrade with other measures to save energy such as air sealing the house, adding insulation, sealing and insulation ducts, and a radiant barrier in your attic; you are saving big and making your home more comfortable!
 Pipe Works Services, Inc. can accomplish this in your home!

 Now is the time to replace your old unit with an efficient and high-quality central air conditioner.
-We proudly install central ac in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Wayne, and the neighboring cities and towns.
+We proudly install central ac in Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset, and the neighboring cities and towns.

 Many homes with central air conditioning have a standard "split" system —an outdoor unit that rests on a concrete pad, and a separate indoor unit that's connected to the ductwork system.